Boosting private pensions

 And that's not the only allowance that could affect you

 The other allowance to be aware of, is the lifetime allowance.
-Although this won't affect many people, the lifetime allowance is a limit on how much tax relieved pension benefits you can receive during your lifetime.
-For the tax year 2016/2017, the limit is £1m.
+The lifetime allowance is the maximum amount of pension savings you can build up without having to pay a tax charge.
+For the tax year 2017/2018, the limit is £1m.

 As you can see, it's a complex area of finances.
 Our strongest recommendation if you're not absolutely sure about the limits and allowances – but would like to top up your workplace or private pension – is to seek professional advice.